Breakeven Calculator

 What's the difference between fixed costs and variable costs?

 Fixed costs are expenses that remain constant regardless of how many units you produce or sell.
-Examples include rent, salaries, insurance, and equipment leases.
-These costs don't change with production volume.
+Variable costs are expenses that change directly with the number of units produced or sold.

 What is contribution margin and why is it important?